cjhoon96/BAEKJOON/SAP Certi/Fiori 덤프 - 복사본.md

-## When do you throw an error?
-(Choose the correct answer).

-It is a good practice to throw errors in every function.

-### Helpful when designing libraries to inform a higher layer that a problem occurred.

-To make the debugging of the code easier.

-****

-:book: UX399 - Unit 3

-*****

 ## Which of the following steps are part of the design phase in the DLD?
 (Choose the correct answers).

 Test